While the issues with unsustainable travel are quite well-documented, I think — knock on wood — things are actually getting a bit better.

 For proof that it’s already possible to travel around the world in electric vehicles, just watch the wonderful series The Long Way Up.
 In this documentary, Ewan McGregor and Charlie Boorman travel from the southern tip of Argentina to LA using electric motorbikes and electric cars.

 6. Reducing waste

-For instance, taking long showers during your stay will affect resource demand, especially in a destination where water is scarce.
+Travelling wastefully or excessively is obviously less sustainable.
+Taking long showers during your stay will affect resource demand, especially in a destination where water is scarce.
 Using a refillable water bottle is also clearly preferable to using single-use plastic bottles all the time.
 These containers can quickly add up, particularly in tropical countries where you might go through several bottles a day.